Connecting a pen display with USB-C

 Sometimes they are not interchangeable:

-* Some tablets dedicate the top port for video and data, and the bottom to power
+* Some tablets dedicate the top port to video and data, and the bottom port to power.

-* Some tablets dedicate the bottom port for video and data, and the bottom to power
+* Some tablets dedicate the bottom port to video and data, and the top port to power.

-* Some tablets can any any combination of ports for video, data, and power
+* Some tablets can use any combination of ports for video, data, and power.

 ## USB-C Ports that are recessed